 Given the established link between variability in PFC-dependent EF development with caregiving and childhood SES, identifying specific types of experiences that are required for adaptive EF and PFC development is a goal of many research studies (Hackman et al., 2015; Kolb et al., 2012).
 However, unlike experience-expectant inputs that are critical in sensory development, there is unlikely to be a singular set of specific environmental experiences that is required optimal PFC development.
 Indeed, a recent model of PFC argues that PFC development reflects adaptation to the child's changing environment (Werchan and Amso, 2017), an experience-dependent rather than experience-expectant process.
-Below, we articulate a novel conceptual account of how specific early environmental experience-dependent learning and in turn produce lasting differences in EF and PFC development.
+Below, we articulate a novel conceptual account of how specific early environmental experiences that are associated with childhood SES could impact experience-dependent learning and in turn produce lasting differences in EF and PFC development.

-2. Existing models of environmental experience and EF development
+2. Existing models of environmental experience and $\ensuremath{\mathsf{EF}}$ development